PostHog/posthog.com/contents/blog/feature-flags-as-a-service.md

 The path to solving this is an increasingly complicated one, each step with its downsides:

 1. Use a config to store the flag values.
-This still requires a redeploy to change.
+This still requires a redeploy to update flag values.
 Read more in [Feature flags vs configuration: Which should you choose?](/blog/feature-flags-vs-configuration)
 2. Store flag values in your database.
 This requires an admin panel or root access to modify the values and puts stress on your infrastructure.
 Database issues also impact the resiliency of flags.
 3. Write an external service or use a library to manage and evaluate feature flags.
 New dependencies creates a bunch of maintenance and optimization work to ensure they remain fast and bug-free.

-As is apparent, rolling your own in-house feature flag service becomes increasingly complicated.
 We haven’t even touched on adding logic for targeting, caching for speed, or resiliency for parts of the service going down.
 All of these make you more likely to introduce bugs and create tech debt.

 > **What does "roll your own" mean?** The phrase "rolling your own X" refers to developing, implementing, and using your own version of a common service such as authentication, bootloader, or in this case, feature flags.